johnhof/mongoman/README.md

 ### `prop.index(key, value)`

-Bind the key and value to the index adttribute of the property
+Bind the key and value to the index attribute of the property

 ```javascript
   schema.newProp = mon().index('unique', false).fin();